 So, What's the Best Way to Help prospects?

-After building my confidence up a bit, it was the perfect time to implement something new: video.
+After building my confidence with calls, I was pumped to implement the next phase of effective selling: video prospecting!
 Video is huge right now, and for good reason.
-It's incredibly useful to prospects and a quick and effective tool for us sales folks.
+It's incredibly useful and a breathe of fresh air for prospects with flooded inboxes, and a quick tool for us sales folks.

 Using video in the sales process has some pretty incredible stats for success: